Care Guides > What is an EMI Unit in a Care Home?

 Who pays for EMI care?

-In England, if your loved one has assets and savings above £23,250, they’ll like have to pay the full cost of care themselves.
-If their assets and savings are worth between £14,250 and £23,250, they’ll be eligible for partial support.
-If their assets and savings are worth less than £14,250, they’ll be eligible for full support.
+Whether you pay for EMI care depends on the value of your savings and assets.
+In England, if your loved one’s savings and assets are worth £23,250 or more, they’ll likely pay the full cost of care themselves.
+If they’re worth between £14,250 and £23,250, they’ll be eligible for partial support from their local authority.
+If they’re worth less than £14,250, they’ll be eligible for full support.

-If your loved one with dementia is classed as having complex care needs, they might also be eligible for NHS continuing healthcare (this covers the full cost of care).
-If they don’t qualify for this but have been assessed as needing care in a nursing home (such as through a care needs assessment), they could instead be eligible for NHS-funded nursing care (this entitles you or your loved one to a set amount of financial assistance per week).
+Dementia residents are often classed as having complex care needs.
+If this is the case, your loved one could be eligible for NHS continuing healthcare which covers the full cost of care.
+If they don’t qualify for this but they have been assessed as needing care in a nursing home (such as through a care needs assessment), they could instead be eligible for NHS-funded nursing care (this entitles you or your loved one to a set amount of financial assistance per week).

 Search Our EMI Care Homes

-Some of our dementia care homes offer Elderly Mentally Infirm (EMI) and are committed to providing expert, 24-hour supervision and care in a safe environment.
-You can use our care finder tool and directory to search for dementia care homes today.
+Some of our dementia care homes offer Elderly Mentally Infirm (EMI) and are committed to providing expert, 24-hour supervision and care in a safe setting.
+You can also use Lottie to search for dementia care homes today.
+We’ve curated the best care homes throughout the UK, and each of our listings explains the types of care available, facilities, activities, and more.

 Here are some of our dementia care homes with EMI Units: